-A total of 132 people will get employment due to this cluster, in this already 60 people employed in the existing quarries.
-For the Existing quarries Corporate Environment Responsibility (CER) allocated as per Government of India, MoEF & CC Office Memorandum F.No.22-65/2017-IA.III, Dated: 01.05.2018
+A total of 110 people will get employment due to this cluster, in this already 60 people employed in the existing quarries.
+Allocation for Corporate Environment Responsibility (CER) shall be made as per Government of India, MoEF & CC Office Memorandum F.No.22-65/2017-IA.III, Dated: 01.05.2018 by all the mines.